f5devcentral/vscode-f5-chariot/README.md

 This is an integration with ACC(Charon) to provide quick conversions within vscode.

-This version of the extension has "batteries included" and does not require any extrernal docker containers or dependencies.
+This version of the extension has "batteries included" and does not require any external docker containers or dependencies.

 The version of this extension is locked with the version of the ACC project